Teaching Fall 2023

 PhD, Princeton University (1996)

 Visual anthropology and documentary filmmaking; media, sound and data visualization; capitalism and commodification; indigenous media and politics; Bolivia and the Andes.

-Jeff directs the Anthropology Department’s new VizE Lab, an innovative hub for researchers interested in visualizing anthropological knowledge through documentary video and data visualization.
-VizE Lab unites resources for combining methods of qualitative ethnography, including documentary filmmaking, with the tools of quantitative data analysis and visualization.
-This new hybrid lab consists of an online platform for the storage, analysis, collaboration, and dissemination of ethnographic data as well as a vibrant interdisciplinary meeting space where scholars can workshop their projects, learn new techniques, collaborate, and reflect on the new and old forms of data and media that are shaping the future of ethnographic inquiry and practices.
+Jeff directs the Anthropology Department’s VizE Lab for Ethnographic Data Visualization, an innovative hub for researchers interested in visualizing anthropological knowledge through documentary video and data visualization.
+VizE Lab is especially devoted to bringing methods of interactive data visualization and mapping into ethnographic contexts.
+It is a vibrant interdisciplinary working space where scholars develop projects, learn new techniques, collaborate, and reflect on expanding forms of data and expression that are shaping the future of ethnographic inquiry and practices.

 Research and Filmmaking